awslabs/amazon-asdi/code-green/workshop/README.md

 #### Setup

-This workshop uses AWS Event Engine to make it easy to set up a temporary AWS account and get started quickly.
+When done at AWS events this workshop uses AWS Event Engine to make it easy to set up a temporary AWS account and get started quickly.
 If you later want to recreate the workshop in your own account there's a [cloudformation template](https://github.com/awslabs/amazon-asdi/blob/master/code-green/workshop/code/completed-workshop.cfn.json) in this repo which will do that automatically.

 - [Start here: AWS Event Engine setup guide](https://github.com/awslabs/amazon-asdi/blob/master/code-green/workshop/setup.md)

+When doing the workshop on your own you'll need to use a personal account.

 #### Sections

-Using your Event Engine account, follow the directions in each section below.
+Once you've logged into either your Event Engine or personal account, follow the directions in each section below.
 Go in order, as they build on each other.
 You may want to download the PDF files, as GitHub doesn't render links in PDFs.

 1. [Create an S3 bucket and subdirectories](sections/Section-1-S3.pdf)  [(download)](https://github.com/awslabs/amazon-asdi/raw/master/code-green/workshop/sections/Section-1-S3.pdf)
 1. [Connecting Athena to the NOAA data repository](sections/Section-2-Athena.pdf) [(download)](https://github.com/awslabs/amazon-asdi/raw/master/code-green/workshop/sections/Section-2-Athena.pdf)